The List of Logic Albums in Order of Release Date

 How many albums does Logic have?

-The discography of American rapper Logic has released eight studio albums, one EP, one compilation album, one soundtrack album, nine mixtapes, three beat tapes, 66 singles, three promotional singles and 42 music videos.
+American rapper Logic has released Nine studio albums, one EP, one compilation album, one soundtrack album, ten mixtapes, five beat tapes, 66 singles (including 23 singles as a featured artist), three promotional singles and 42 music videos.

 - Under Pressure — October 21, 2014